Altermagnetism and Superconductivity: A Short Historical Review: II. A tale of three

 \subsubsection{1, Symmetry aspects of collinear AFMs}

 Collinear magnets possess two intrinsic on-site symmetries, regardless of their specific magnetic configuration \citep{Smejkal2022-1, Liu2022}.
-For a collinear magnet illustrated in Fig.\ref{fig:Fig-AM}(a), all local magnetic moments $S_i$ at site "$i$" are aligned perpendicular to the paper plane, i.e. along the $z$-direction.
-Because the spin configuration remains invariant under arbitrary spin rotations about the $z$-axis, thus collinear magnet exhibit a $U_s(1)$ symmetry, where the subscript "$s$" highlights that the rotation occurs in spin space.
+For a collinear magnet illustrated in Fig.\ref{fig:Fig-AM}(a), all local magnetic moments S$_i$ at site "$i$" are aligned perpendicular to the paper plane, i.e. along the $z$-direction.
+Because the spin configuration remains invariant under arbitrary spin rotations about the $z$-axis, thus collinear magnet exhibit a U$_s$(1) symmetry, where the subscript "$s$" highlights that the rotation occurs in spin space.
 As a result, spin remains a good quantum number, and each Bloch state maintains a definite spin projection of $\pm \frac{1}{2}$, as shown by the red/blue color in Fig.\ref{fig:Fig-AM}(b).
-In addition to this continuous spin rotational symmetry, collinear magnets also exhibit a second discrete symmetry, shown in Fig.\ref{fig:Fig-AM}(c): a 180$^\circ$ spin rotation about an axis perpendicular to the $z$-axis (denoted as $C^{(s)}_{2\perp}$), followed by the time reversal operation $\mathcal{T}$.
-This combined operation is formally denoted as $[C^{(s)}_{2\perp}||\mathcal{T}]$, where in general the transformation on the left and right sides of the double vertical bar acts in spin space and in real space, respectively.
-Such a symmetry imposes the constraint $\varepsilon_{\sigma}(\pmb{k}) = \varepsilon_{\sigma}(-\pmb{k})$ on the band structure.
-While the system may lack real-space inversion symmetry $\mathcal{P}$, this combined spin-space symmetry effectively plays the role of $\mathcal{P}$ in determining the energy spectrum.
-For more discussions, we refer to Appendix A and Appendix B of the pioneering work on spin groups \citep{Liu2022}.
+In addition to this continuous spin rotational symmetry, collinear magnets also exhibit a second discrete symmetry, shown in Fig.\ref{fig:Fig-AM}(c): an 180$^\circ$ spin rotation about an axis perpendicular to the $z$-axis (denoted as $C^{(s)}_{2\perp}$ and corresponding to the spin flip in discussing symmetries of Eq.\ref{eq:Wu-2007-2.1-2.2}), followed by the time reversal operation $\mathcal{T}$.
+Such a combined symmetry imposes the constraint $\varepsilon_{\sigma}(\mathbf{k}) = \varepsilon_{\sigma}(-\mathbf{k})$ on the band structure.
+While the system may lack real-space inversion symmetry $\mathcal{P}$, this combined symmetry effectively plays the role of $\mathcal{P}$ in determining the energy spectrum when SOC is absent.